CharlesChiuGit/Logseq-Hugo-Template/README.md

 This workflow assumes your know something about GitHub.

 1. Click the green `Use this template` button to fork this template repo.
-2. Rename the forked repo to `{your-GitHub-username}.github.io`, eg, GitHubUser.github.io.
+2. Rename the forked repo to `{your-GitHub-username}.github.io`, e.g. GitHubUser.github.io.
-3. Clone the the repo.
+3. Clone the repo.
 4. Configurate `config.yml`.
 5. Export your Logseq pages to `content/pages`, using [logseq-schrodinger](https://github.com/sawhney17/logseq-schrodinger).
 6. Push it to `git@github.com:{username}/{username}.github.io.git`.
 7. After it's pushed, go to "Settings" > "Pages" > "Source" > Choose "gh-pages" branch. (auto-created by [GitHub actions](https://github.com/features/actions))
 8. Wait few minutes for GitHub to deploy.
-9. You should now see your website in `https://{username}.github.io/`, eg. `https://githubuser.github.io/`! 🍻
+9. You should now see your website in `https://{username}.github.io/`, e.g. `https://githubuser.github.io/`! 🍻

 ## ✨ Things you MUST modify